-Pediatric Fluoride Treatments for Kids in Fishers
+Fluoride Treatments for Children in Indianapolis and Fishers, IN

-Rates of early childhood tooth decay have been dropping over the past twenty years, largely in part because of a single under-appreciated element: fluoride.
-Fluoride is a mineral that can be found in all naturally-occurring water sources, including the ocean.
+Rates of early childhood tooth decay have been dropping over the past twenty years, largely in part because of a single under-appreciated element, fluoride.
+Fluoride is a mineral that can be found in all naturally occurring water sources, including the ocean.
 However, depending on where you live, your local water might be fluoridated, helping your entire family to gain the benefits of this powerful mineral.
 In fact, of the more than 300 million US citizens, over 210 million people have access to fluoridated water.

 Benefits of Pediatric Fluoride Treatments

-Fluoride treatments also make it harder for bacteria to grow, multiply, and adhere to the teeth, reducing the damage that these pathogens can cause.
+- Inhibits Oral Bacteria- Fluoride treatments also make it harder for bacteria to grow, multiply, and adhere to the teeth, reducing the damage that these pathogens can cause.

-Incorporating Fluoride Into Your Child's Dental Hygiene
+Incorporating Fluoride into Your Child's Dental Hygiene

-If you live in an area where the water is fluoridated, offer your child tap water instead of filtered water.
+- Offer your Child Tap Water- If you live in an area where the water is fluoridated, offer your child tap water instead of filtered water.
 It is also safe to use fluoridated water to mix baby formula.

-Fluoride is available in two main forms, topical and systemic.
+- Consider Fluoride Drops or Tablets- Fluoride is available in two main forms, topical and systemic.
 Systemic fluoride is ingested as a pill or as flavored medication drops, while topical fluoride is applied to the exterior of the teeth.
 One popular version of topical fluoride is given to children in drops or tablets.
 Since fluoride is nearly tasteless and these supplements contain sweeteners, children typically accept drops or tablets very well.